Successful Language Learning Takes the Right Mindset

 Your mind is going to be figuring out how to process and store all that new stimuli, so be prepared for it to take time.
 Patience goes a long way to keep you on track.

-Trying to learn German and think you’ve got the basics?
-Walk into a German restaurant and try ordering using only German.
-Hear someone speaking the language you’re studying?
+You’re confident in your language skills so far.
+That’s great.
+But without practice, you’ll never know how successful your studies have been.
+Don’t give in to language learning anxiety.
+Take a leap of faith and put your knowledge to the test.
 Try to start up a conversation with them in their native language.
-Need to test your skills?
-Why not fly to the country that speaks the language you’re studying?
+Order food at your target language’s restaurant in that language.
+If you have the opportunity, fly to the country that speaks the language you’re studying.
 You’re going to have to push past your comfort zone to test your language speaking abilities.
 Being comfortable with risk is part of that process.

 Adults tend to be perfectionists.
 Whether singing, dancing, or speaking in front of people, we tend to shy away from activities we can’t perform comfortably well.
 Speaking a foreign language is no different.
 You’re going to make mistakes.
 It’s natural.
 Feeling embarrassed about it, however, doesn’t have to be.
 Anxiety and embarrassment will interfere with your learning by keeping you from testing your talent.